zyno1/igcAnalyse/Readme.md

 -h
 --help             display help screen

---threads <int>    set the number of threads to use

 -i <str>           set the path that contains the flight logs

 --max-count <int>  set the maximum number of thermals to keep